fernandezfran/lithiation_protocol/README.md

-This protocol is slightly similar to the one proposed by [Chevrier and Dahn](https://doi.org/10.1149/1.3111037), also for the lithiation of amorphous silicon.
-To make the process faster, multiple atoms of lithium are added at a time and expanding in each one of them.
-The authors checked with DFT that a step of x=0.25 in Li$_x$Si does not alter the results, which would correspond to 16 atoms here.
+This protocol is slightly similar to the one proposed by [Chevrier and Dahn](https://doi.org/10.1149/1.3111037), also for the lithiation of a-Si.
+To make the process faster, multiple atoms of lithium can be added at a time and expanding in each one of them.
+The authors checked with DFT that a step of x=0.25 in Li$_x$Si does not alter the results, which would correspond to 16 Li atoms for the a-Si64 structure.

 ## Requirements